tinchodias/BaselineBuilder/README.md

 The class still needs some tasks to be ready:
 * Rename the class without the `Draft` suffix.
 * For each external project you will need to fill the url and tweak a bit (e.g. add a `loads: #full` to choose a specific baseline group).
-* Potentially, add you own package groups.
+* Potentially, add you own package groups nad other possible customizations.

 Finally, you just need to add the new `BaselineOfXYZ` package and commit.